krakend/krakend-documentation/backends/lambda.md

 since: 1.0
 source: https://github.com/devopsfaith/krakend-lambda
 weight: 110
-notoc: true
+#notoc: true
+images:
+    - /images/krakend-lambda.png
 menu:
   documentation:
     parent: backends
 ---

-The Lambda integration allows you to invoke Amazon Lambda functions on a KrakenD endpoint call.

-Add lambda invocations into KrakenD as any other regular backend.
+The Lambda integration allows you to **invoke Amazon Lambda functions** on a KrakenD endpoint call.
+The content returned by the lambda function can be treated and manipulated as any other backend.

+The **payload** that is sent to the Lambda function comes from the request and depends on the method used by the `endpoint`:

+*   Method `GET`: The payload contains all the parameters of the request.
+*   Non-`GET` methods: The payload is defined by the content of the **body** in the request.

+You don't need to set an Amazon API Gateway in the middle as KrakenD does this job for you.

+# Lambda configuration

 The inclusion requires you to add the code in the `extra_config` of your `backend` section, using the `github.com/devopsfaith/krakend-lambda` namespace.

-The KrakenD machine needs to have the AWS credentials in the default file, `~/.aws/credentials`.

 The supported parameters are: